 A2 = new advertising expenditure

-Five Categories of Elasticity of Demand
+5 Categories of Elasticity of Demand

 Economists describe elasticity as a spectrum of customer sensitivity, calibrated into five categories using “relative” and “perfect” to describe the level of elasticity.
 Any product’s or service’s elasticity lands in one of the five categories, based on the values produced by the formulas above and by its demand curve.
-Because the formulas are independent of each other, even when applied to the same product, the different types of elasticity — price, cross, income and advertising — may end up in different categories for the same product or service.
+Because the formulas are independent of each other, even when applied to the same product, the different types of elasticity—price, cross, income, and advertising—may end up in different categories for the same product or service.
+The elasticity of demand spectrum starts at the left with perfectly inelastic demand, ends at the right with perfectly elastic demand, and has unitary elasticity at its theoretical center.
+The descriptions below use the price elasticity formula-PED-to illustrate the value for each category, because price elasticity is the most widely used type of elasticity in business and because the other types can become far more complex to interpret.
+For example, income elasticity requires additional dimensions to visualize because different curves apply to people at different income levels.

 1. Perfectly inelastic demand

-is when demand does not change, regardless of changes in other factors.
+Perfectly inelastic demand is when demand does not change, regardless of changes in other factors.
 Products that are considered a necessity, with no substitutes, are in this zone, such as essential foods and lifesaving drugs.
 Perfectly inelastic demand has a PED of zero.

 2. Relatively inelastic demand

-means that it takes large changes in a factor, such as price, to cause a small change in demand.
+Relatively inelastic demand means that it takes large changes in a factor, such as price, to cause a small change in demand.
 Gasoline and salt are common examples of relatively inelastic products.
 Relatively inelastic demand has a PED of less than one.

 3. Unitary elastic demand